Skip to main content

 The 180-Degree Turn

-At the end of 2025, the compute market was still worried about unsold inventory.
+At the end of 2025, the compute market was still worried about oversupply.

 By early 2026, the winds had completely shifted.
-Compute became scarce, prices began rising.
-Kimi's API revenue during just a few days of the Lunar New Year equaled its entire previous year.
+Compute became scarce, prices rose.
+Kimi's API revenue during just a few days of the Spring Festival equaled its entire previous year.

-The reason isn't complicated: how we use AI has changed.
-From conversations to agents, compute consumption multiplied 100-fold in just two to three months.
-Data shows that in Agent scenarios, per-user token consumption is 10 to 50 times that of ordinary chat, with some scenarios seeing increases of up to 370x.
+The reason isn't complicated: how AI is used has changed.
+From chat to agents, compute consumption increased 100-fold in just two to three months.
+Data shows that in agent scenarios, per-user token consumption is 10 to 50 times that of regular chat, with some scenarios seeing increases of up to 370x.

-Cloud compute is being utilized quite efficiently—tech giants are scrambling for GPUs, startups are queuing up, and resources aren't going to waste.
+Cloud compute is being utilized quite fully—tech giants scrambling for GPUs, startups waiting in line, resources rarely going to waste.

 The Edge Dilemma

-AI PCs, edge inference servers, various AI accelerators—these devices are evolving rapidly, and prices are dropping fast.
-NVIDIA's DGX Spark costs around 30,000 RMB, while AMD's Ryzen AI Max+ 395 is even under 20,000.
+AI PCs, edge inference servers, various AI accelerators—these devices are developing rapidly, and prices are falling fast.
+NVIDIA's DGX Spark costs a little over 30,000 yuan, while AMD's Ryzen AI Max+ 395 is even under 20,000.
 The compute is substantial, capable of inferencing fairly large models.

 But are they being used well?

 The problem lies in Total Cost of Ownership (TCO).
-The devices themselves have become cheaper, but the proportion of other cost items has been violently amplified.
+The devices themselves are cheaper, but the proportion of other cost items has been violently magnified.

 Operations and Maintenance Costs

-Switch to a 20,000 RMB edge device.
+Switch to a 20,000 yuan edge device.
 The failure rate won't be lower—it might even be higher, because edge environments are more complex.
-Still 2,000 RMB in O&M costs.
+Still 2,000 yuan in O&M costs.

-Reality is worse.
-On-site maintenance for edge devices can cost 500 RMB per visit per device, and with dispersed deployments, inspection efficiency is low.
+The reality is worse.
+On-site maintenance for edge devices can cost 500 yuan per visit per device, and with scattered deployments, inspection efficiency is low.

 Cold Start Costs

-A purchased device is just a piece of iron.
+A device fresh from the factory is just a piece of metal.

 How do you turn it into real AI compute?
 How do you extract its performance?

-It's harder than imagined.
-Hardware evolves daily, inference engines vary widely, models change too fast, heterogeneous architectures are headaches.
-ARM, x86, RISC-V coexist, firmware versions are fragmented.
-One company with 2,000 edge devices saw fault diagnosis time triple due to inconsistent firmware versions.
+This is harder than imagined.
+Hardware evolves daily, inference engines vary widely, models change too fast, heterogeneous architectures cause headaches.
+ARM, x86, RISC-V coexist; firmware versions are fragmented.
+One company with 2,000 edge devices saw troubleshooting time increase 3x due to inconsistent firmware versions.

 To use these devices well, you need someone who understands hardware, inference engines, models, and applications.
-A 20,000 RMB monthly salary for such a person isn't unreasonable.
+A monthly salary of 20,000 yuan for such a person isn't unreasonable.

-That's equivalent to paying a 100% premium just to utilize a device.
-This doesn't make business sense.
+That's equivalent to paying a 100% premium just to use one device.
+That doesn't make business sense.

 Getting the device running isn't the end—it's the beginning.

-In 2026, the pace of updates from leading model providers is dizzying.
-Every month or two, a major new model drops.
-Google Gemini iterated from 2.5 to 3 Flash within a year, Alibaba's Qwen3 series launched in rapid succession, DeepSeek and Kimi took turns entering the spotlight.
+In 2026, major model providers are updating at dizzying speeds.
+Every month or two brings a major new model release.
+Google Gemini iterated from 2.5 to 3 Flash within a year, Alibaba's Qwen3 series launched intensively, DeepSeek and Kimi appeared in succession.

-If your edge device is still running a model from a year ago, its value might be down to 10%.
+If your edge device is still running a year-old model, its value might be only 10% of what it was.

 Keeping up with this pace means continuous upgrading, adaptation, testing, and deployment.
-These investments are calculated per headcount—they don't get discounted just because the device is cheaper.
+These costs are calculated per headcount—they don't get discounted just because the devices are cheap.

 Do People Really Want to Be Involved?

-Traditional software's solution approach is: design a system for humans to operate.
+Traditional software's solution approach is: design a system for people to operate.

-This approach has an implicit assumption: that humans are willing to participate.
+This approach has an implicit assumption: people are willing to participate.

 But in the edge AI scenario, does this assumption hold?

 Think about electricity.
-People use it but don't participate in its production or management.
-Electricity is infrastructure—people just consume it.
-No one feels the need to "participate in the production process of electricity."
+People use it but don't participate in its production and management.
+Electricity is infrastructure—people just use it.
+No one feels the need to "participate in the production of electricity."

 Edge AI devices should be the same.

 They are infrastructure, not tools.
-The ideal state is devices that self-run, self-heal, self-upgrade, and never fail.
+The ideal state is devices that self-run, self-repair, and self-upgrade, never failing.

-If humans don't have to participate, all the better.
+If people don't have to participate, all the better.

-This means a shift in design philosophy: let devices manage themselves, keep humans outside the loop, software isn't a tool for humans but the "nervous system" of the device.
-The goal isn't to reduce human burden—it's to eliminate human participation.
+This means a shift in design thinking: let devices manage themselves, keep humans outside the loop, software isn't a tool for people but the "nervous system" of the device.
+The goal isn't reducing human burden—it's eliminating human participation.

-First, AI Agent capabilities themselves are rapidly strengthening.
-If your product doesn't let Agents participate in core workflows, it's out of touch with the era.
-Agents can complete O&M diagnostics, fault repair, performance tuning, and model upgrades without human intervention—automating the work of that "20,000 RMB monthly salary person."
-This isn't future tense; Agent capabilities in 2026 are already sufficient.
+First, AI Agent capabilities are rapidly strengthening.
+If your product doesn't let Agents participate in core processes, it's out of step with the times.
+Agents can complete O&M diagnosis, fault repair, performance tuning, and model upgrades without human intervention—automating what that "20,000 yuan/month person" does.
+This isn't future tense; 2026 Agent capabilities are already sufficient.

-Second, open-source community collaboration.
+Another is open-source community collaboration.
 Edge AI faces a four-dimensional optimization problem: hardware devices × inference engines × models × applications.
-Each dimension is changing rapidly; no single company can keep up.
-But with Agent adoption, code-repository-based collaboration becomes easier.
-Products need to consider how to get more people and Agents involved to collectively address the growth in complexity.
+Every dimension is changing rapidly; no single company can keep up alone.
+But with Agent proliferation, collaboration based on code repositories becomes easier.
+Products need to think about how to get more people and Agents involved to jointly address growing complexity.

 Finally, internet infrastructure.
-Edge devices are characterized by fragmentation—AI PCs and edge servers distributed across offices, factories, stores, and homes, unlike data centers where thousands are centrally managed in one room.
-To extract value from these fragmented devices, you must use the internet.
+Edge devices are characterized by fragmentation—AI PCs and edge servers distributed across offices, factories, stores, and homes, unlike data centers with thousands of machines in one room.
+To extract value from these scattered devices, you must use the internet.
 Remote monitoring, OTA upgrades, cloud collaboration—these aren't optional.

 Final Thoughts